Canal Place One

 Same as above with the following additions:

-1. The unit owner/landlord must bring a copy of the fully executed lease, which contains the “Lessee Agreement” signed by the tenant, to the office.
+1. The unit owner/landlord must supply a copy of the fully executed lease, which contains the “Lessee Agreement” and is signed by the tenant, to the office.
 NO TENANT WILL BE ALLOWED TO MOVE INTO THE BUILDING UNTIL THE LEASE IS ON FILE IN THE OFFICE.

 2. The owner of the unit shall be jointly and severally responsible for any damages to the rented unit.